TPA announced this week a new technology, NXTPAPER. And ink colors. It could totally change the way we think about e ink.

 Electronic ink displays are great to watch even for many hours and perfect for reading books (sometimes even comics).
 Recent color E Ink displays have low resolution and low refresh rates: this makes them unusable for video.
 TCL claims to have solved the problem with NXTPAPER.

-From TCL's (somewhat confused) press release I read comparisons between this NXTPAPER e-ink technology and E Ink display, but also LCD display.
+From TCL's (somewhat confusing) press release I read comparisons between this NXTPAPER e-ink technology and E Ink displays, but also LCD displays.

 An electronic ink medium capable of rivaling even traditional displays?

 The press release states that the color E Ink display will be 36% thinner of the LCD displays e 65% more energy efficient, which is in line with the performance you get from e ink.
-NXTPAPER's e ink technology would therefore be as performing as the electronic paper, but visible as the LCD.
+NXTPAPER's e ink technology would therefore perform like electronic paper, but be visible like LCD.
 Not bad, I'd say.

 I loved the first courses with color electronic ink.
-For me they were a kind of dream, I was hoping for their arrival from the first Kindle that passed through my hands.
-But the current ones are full of flaws, with a paltry 100 PPI resolution and slower refresh rates.
+For me they were a kind of dream, I had been hoping for their arrival since the first Kindle that came into my hands.
+But the current ones are full of flaws, with a paltry resolution of 100 PPI and slower refresh rates.

-NXTPAPER drops a not indifferent ace with e ink colors: it claims that its display will be full HD, and that the text displayed will have a contrast 25% higher compared to traditional devices and ink.
+NXTPAPER drops a significant ace with color e ink: it claims that its display will be full HD, and that the text displayed will have a contrast 25% higher compared to traditional devices and ink.

-Our display will offer a paper-like viewing experience in full color, flicker-free and no harmful blue light.
+Our display will offer a paper-like viewing experience in full color, with no flickering and no harmful blue light.

 TCL press release

-Currently, E Ink company is the leading manufacturer of electronic ink displays and the technology behind them.
-TCL is a "young" challenger who has quickly made a name for himself in the arena of TV and phone displays.
+Currently, the E Ink company is the leading manufacturer of electronic ink displays and the technology behind them.
+TCL is a “young” challenger that has quickly made a name for itself in the TV and phone display arena.
 Looking forward to receiving (and of course giving you) further updates on NXTPAPER, I applaud the news.

-The space for displays and ink is getting interesting.
-I can't wait to browse my favorite magazines (taking ALL of them with me) on a device that is lighter than a feather.
+The display and ink space is getting interesting.
+I can't wait to flip through my favorite magazines (carrying them ALL with me) on a device lighter than a feather.